Can dogs eat cottage cheese?

 Common questions

-How much cottage cheese can my dog eat?
+How much cottage cheese can I give my dog?